 UAS NF stores the UAV UEs UUAA context after successful UUAA procedure as explained in clause 5.2.2.2 for UUAA-MM and in clause 5.2.3.2 for UUAA-SM procedure.

-1. The USS sends an authorization revocation request to UAS NF.
-The USS includes GPSI, CAA-Level UAV ID, PDU Session IP address if available in the authorization revocation request.
+1. The USS sends Naf_Auth_notification to UAS NF for authorization revocation.
+The USS includes GPSI, CAA-Level UAV ID, cause of revocation, PDU Session IP address if available in the authorization revocation request.

 2. UAS NF retrieves the UAV UE's stored UUAA context.
 From the stored UUAA context the UAS NF determines the target AMF or SMF for sending the notification.